allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 at the top of an offer page.
 In this case, the long task was split into two smaller ones using the `setTimeout` function with a `delay` parameter value set to 0.

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/example-long-task.png" alt="Example 1.
 All interaction handling in one long task." class="image"/>
-Example 1: All interaction handling is contained in one single task, which is reported by the browser as a “Long task”.
+Example 1: All interaction handling is contained in one single task, which the browser reports as a “Long task”.

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/example-task-render-task.png" alt="Example 2.
 Deferred task executed later so as not to block and delay the rendering process." class="image"/>
 Example 2: The same interaction handling after being split into two tasks.
 The entire non-critical part has been separated into the next task,